top of page

 California born soprano Akela Franklin (she/they) is steadily earning her place as one of New England’s rising classical singers.
 Blessed with a lush, agile full lyric instrument, Akela enjoys lending her voice to opera, musical theater, art song, and oratorio and other sacred music.

-Akela currently serves as the soprano section leader and soloist at Park Avenue Congregational Church in Arlington, performing solos from masterworks such as the Brahms Requiem, Verdi Requiem, and Mascagni’s Cavalleria Rusticana, as well as new works composed by PACC’s music director, Jeffrey Brody.
-This past season at West End Lyric, Akela appeared as Clarice in Caldara’s Il giuoco del Quadriglio (The Card Game) and covered Suzel in Masacagni’s L’amico Fritz.
-Past operatic roles include Quatrième Esprit and Surintendant des Plaisirs in Cendrillon, Ghita in Der Zwerg, Ottilie in The Finishing School, and Alice in Le Comte Ory.
+Akela’s other recent stage appearances include Clarice in Caldara’s Il giuoco del quadriglio, and Suzel (cover) in Mascagni’s L’amico Fritz, both with West End Lyric.
+Previous operatic roles include Quatrième Esprit and Surintendant des Plaisirs in Cendrillon, Ghita in Der Zwerg, Ottilie in The Finishing School, and Alice in Le Comte Ory.
 In 2014, Akela made her international debut as Second Witch in Dido & Aeneas on the Greek island of Lefkada (8th Annual Lefkas Music Week).
-She has also appeared in opera scenes as Béatrice (Béatrice et Benedict), Donna Elvira (Don Giovanni), Amy (Little Women), and Cunegonde (Candide) and in opera choruses for productions of Der Zwerg, Les contes d'Hoffmann, Le Comte Ory, and The Pirates of Penzance.
+She has also sung in opera choruses for productions of Der Zwerg, Les contes d'Hoffmann, Le Comte Ory, and The Pirates of Penzance.

 In addition to her work on the stage, Akela leads an active career as a teaching artist in the greater Boston area.
 She is a faculty member and the Voice Department Chair at Brookline Music School, where she also teaches music classes for young children.
 Akela maintained a vibrant private voice studio for 6 years before recently moving on to open The Franklin Studio at Bloch Performing Arts.
 She also served on the faculty at Community Music Center of Boston from 2020 to 2024 in a variety of private voice, group teaching, and leadership roles.

-Akela served on the board in West End Lyric’s 2023-24 inaugural season as the Director of Education and Outreach, during which time she curated, directed, and performed in the Women of Tin Pan Alley cabaret, showcasing student singers alongside professional talent.
-She also led a repeat rendition of Women of Tin Pan Alley at Community Music Center of Boston as part of the John Kleshinski 2023-24 Concert Series.
+Akela served on West End Lyric’s board from 2023 to 2025 as the Director of Education and Outreach.
+During this time, she programmed and performed in the joint recital Feminine Phenomenon: Broadway Revival, which featured musical theatre works created by women composers and librettists.
+In early 2024, Akela also curated, directed, and performed in the Women of Tin Pan Alley cabaret, showcasing student singers alongside professional talent.
+She led a repeat rendition of the same program at Community Music Center of Boston as part of the John Kleshinski 2023-24 Concert Series.
 This performance featured CMCB students, faculty, and West End Lyric guest performers.
-Akela is excited to return to her position on WEL’s board for the 2024-25 season!

 Akela holds a Master of Music (M.M.) from Longy School of Music of Bard College and a Bachelor of Music (B.M.) from University of Puget Sound, with a minor in Religion.
-She is a student of Carol Mastrodomenico.
-In addition to her voice activities, Akela is currently enrolled in the Alexander Technique Teacher Training Program at Boston Conservatory at Berklee.
+In addition to her voice activities, Akela is also slowly chipping away at her training to become a certified Alexander Technique instructor via the teacher training program headed by Debi Adams at Boston Conservatory at Berklee.

 RESUME HEADSHOT